 Limited Liability Partnership (LLP)

-A limited liability partnership (LLP) is a partnership that voluntarily registers with the Corporations Division as an LLP.
-The law specifically allows any partnership to register as an LLP.
+A limited liability partnership (LLP) is a general (equal) partnership that voluntarily registers with the Corporations Division as an LLP.
+The law specifically allows any general partnership to register as an LLP.
 The primary reason for a partnership to register as an LLP is that the partners in an LLP will not have individual or personal liability for a partnership’s debts.
 By having this liability shield, the partner is placed in a similar position to that of a stockholder in a corporation.

 An obligation of an LLP is solely the obligation of the LLP.
 A partner is not personally liable, directly or indirectly, by way of contribution or otherwise, for such an obligation solely due to being, or so acting, as a partner.